 One of my favourite things to do when planning a trip is to take some time researching accommodation options.
 I’m not a fan of big, impersonal chain hotels – I’d much rather choose somewhere that echoes the quirks and character of the city I’m in.
-To this end, my search was focussed on finding the best quirky and unusual places to stay in York.
+Here’s what I found when searching for the best quirky and unusual places to stay in York.

 - 1 Quirky and Unusual Places to Stay in York: My Criteria